mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

 - and add some buttons, specific for the event.
-- some of the apps made use of tags and branches to customise some apps for the event.
+- some of the apps needed minor code forks to customise some apps for the event
-- We can also see the feedback provided when assumed information is not present.
+- We can see the app provides feedback if entered info doesn't match its view view of the world
-- RadioActiv8 is smart enough to say something is wrong
+- RadioActiv8 is smart enough to say something is wrong…
-- yet allows the operator to override suggestions, letting play continue.
+- …allows the operator to override suggestions, letting play continue

 ---
 <!-- .slide: data-timing="1" -->